SSC19/SSC19/readme.md

 - ***image_name***: names of 2,400 synthetic fluorescent cell microscopy images in training set.

     > *A01_C1_F1_s01_w1.TIF*
     > - *A01*: The simulated 384-well plate format.
-Rows are nameed A-P and columns 1-24.
+Rows are named A-P and columns 1-24.
     > - *C1*: The number of cells simulated in the image (1-100).
     > - *F1*: The amount of focus blur applied (1, 23, 48).
     > - *s01*: Number of samples(1-25).You don't need this information.